alasco-tech/alasco-tech.github.io/README.md

 # Readme

-This is the tech blog of the Alasco engineering squad.
+This is the tech blog of the Alasco engineering squad, we write about everything we find interesting in our daily work --> www.alasco.tech

 ## Adding posts